michaelpq/michaelpq.github.io/README.markdown

 # Michael Paquier, personal blog

-This blog relates about many things related to PostgreSQL, and is based on Jekyll for performance and facility of deployment.
+This blog has content about many things related to PostgreSQL, and is based on Jekyll for performance and facility of deployment.
 Manuals and pages are included as well.

 ## Installation and deployment